Too young? Teenage model spurs age debate in fashion

 Mechetner, who used to help her mother clean houses to make ends meet, was catapulted into the limelight in July when she opened Dior's haute couture show wearing a sheer white dress.

-Her appearance drew criticism and stirred the debate on where to draw the age line in fashion, an industry often criticized for using skinny models.
+Her appearance drew criticism and stirred the debate on where to draw the age line in fashion, an industry often criticised for using skinny models.

 "Before she started with Dior, she was cleaning houses with her mother.
 So if she is not too young to clean houses, I don't think she is too young to walk on a show," Mechetner's agent Rotem Gur said.